gevent/gevent/doc/intro.rst

 .. _`libev documentation`: http://pod.tst.eu/http://cvs.schmorp.de/libev/ev.pod#FUNCTIONS_CONTROLLING_EVENT_LOOPS

-..
-1.3: libuv update needed

 The libev API is available under the :mod:`gevent.core` module.
 Note that the callbacks supplied to the libev API are run in the :class:`~gevent.hub.Hub` greenlet and thus cannot use the synchronous gevent API.
 It is possible to use the asynchronous API there, like :func:`gevent.spawn` and :meth:`gevent.event.Event.set`.

+.. caution:: This section needs to be updated for gevent 1.3 and libuv.

 Cooperative multitasking